 A New ASTM Standard for Cleaning Validation

-Guidelines previously published by ISPE and under development for the past five years are now being combined in a “Standard Guide for Science and Risk-based Cleaning Process Development and Validation,” a standard now under development by the American Society for Testing and Materials (ASTM).
+This presentation will introduce the “Standard Guide for Science and Risk-based Cleaning Process Development and Validation” a standard guide in the final stage of approval in the American Society for Testing and Materials (ASTM).

 Speakers: Andrew Walsh, President of the Center for Pharmaceutical Cleaning Innovation, and others TBA